Jack Whitehall: Early life

-Jack Peter Benedict Whitehall was born at Portland Hospital in London's West End on 7 July 1988, the son of actress Hilary Amanda Jane Whitehall (née Isbister; stage name Hilary Gish) and television producer Michael John Whitehall.
-He has a younger sister and brother.
+Jack Peter Benedict Whitehall was born on 7 July 1988 at Portland Hospital in London's West End, the son of actress Hilary Amanda Jane Whitehall (née Isbister; stage name Hilary Gish) and television producer Michael Whitehall.
+Whitehall Senior has frequently featured in his son's television programmes.
+Jack Whitehall has described his father, a staunch Conservative, as "Tory with a capital T", noting that in the 2010 general election, the first that he was eligible to vote in, his father impersonated him via postal vote to ensure he would vote for the Conservative Party.
+Whitehall also has a younger sister and brother.

 Whitehall is a descendant of Welsh lawyer Thomas Jones Phillips (not to be confused with Mayor Thomas Phillips), who was a major opponent of the Newport Rising of 1839.
 He had two godfathers: actors Nigel Havers and Richard Griffiths.
 He attended Tower House School in London's East Sheen area, where he was a schoolmate of actor Robert Pattinson.
 He has often joked that he resented Pattinson for taking all the best acting roles in the school plays.
 Whitehall auditioned for the title character in Harry Potter and the Philosopher's Stone (2001), but the casting director was unimpressed with him because he had not read the book.
-His parents sent him to boarding school at the age of eight.
-He was educated at the Dragon School in Oxford and then Marlborough College, two private schools.
+His parents sent him to boarding school at the age of seven.
+He was educated at the Dragon School in Oxford and then Marlborough College.
 He took a gap year in which he decided to pursue a career in stand-up comedy.
-He attended the University of Manchester to study History of Art, dropping out after two terms.
+He attended the University of Manchester to study history of art, dropping out after two terms.